From improving adoption, to keeping compliant with GDPR, we solve the biggest CRM challenges.

 - Operational cost: Have you managed to do more with the same or less resource as a result of implementing or improving your CRM?
 Do you run employee feedback surveys – if so, do you ask ‘I am more effective in my role because the company invests in systems and processes that help me do my job’?
 The change in this score could be a good indicator that CRM is delivering value.
 Have you managed to decommission any old systems as a result of CRM?

-- Metrics – this is one of the most common pain points in an organization – even if they have a reasonable CRM – it is also one of the areas that is least thought about before or during a CRM implementation.
-Can your CRM do the ‘AND NOT’ reporting e.g. show me which customers have bought product X but not product Y. Show me the product revenue that has increased period-on-period – analyze that against changing customer profile.
+- Metrics – this is one of the most common pain points in an organisation – even if they have a reasonable CRM – it is also one of the areas that is least thought about before or during a CRM implementation.
+Can your CRM do the ‘AND NOT’ reporting e.g. show me which customers have bought product X but not product Y. Show me the product revenue that has increased period-on-period – analyse that against changing customer profile.
 How much time are your resources spending pulling together data for weekly/monthly/quarterly meetings?
 Are these meetings being run from dashboards in your CRM?
-These are good measures of success if your CRM metrics are embedded into your organizational processes and reviews.
+These are good measures of success if your CRM metrics are embedded into your organisational processes and reviews.

 5. “A lot of the data in our CRM system becomes out-of-date or inaccurate within a year or so, which we worry may have implications for our compliance with GDPR.
 What should we do?”

 PL.
 Does your CRM include the concept of ‘Compliance’ records?
 These records should be created when personal data is updated or impacted by a change – e.g. when an account is changed from a prospect to a customer, renewal of contract, etc. The record should include the legal grounds for processing, e.g. contractual obligation, Legitimate Interest etc and the expiry date of the record.